mitre/FMACM/README.md

 ## Documentation

 This is an application.
-It models aircraft dynamics and controls for use in closed-loop testing of [RTCA](https://www.rtca.org) requirements.
+It models aircraft dynamics and controls for use in closed-loop testing of [RTCA](https://www.rtca.org) avionics requirements.
 But you should know a lot more before you try to use this.

-:eyes: You [right in](https://mitre.github.io/FMACM/) to the documentation! :four_leaf_clover:
+You should go deeper into [the documentation](https://mitre.github.io/FMACM/). :four_leaf_clover:

 ---